-Students are prohibited by law from photocopying/printing unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts, as prescribed by copyright law and various copyright licences held by University.
-The documents below are designed to help you to understand what you are and aren't permitted to do in relation to copyright.
-In general you should photocopy/print no more than 10% or one chapter of a book (whichever is greater) and no more than one article per journal issue but you are advised to read the documents below, particularly the FAQs, to gain a better understanding of the rules as they apply to all types of library resources.
+You cannot photocopy/print unlimited amounts from library resources (this is against the law!) but you are permitted to photocopy/print limited amounts, as prescribed by copyright law and various copyright licences held by University.
+In general you should photocopy/print no more than 10% or one chapter of a book (whichever is greater) and no more than one article per journal issue but you are advised to visit our Copyright for BGU Students site to gain a better understanding of the rules as they apply to all types of library resources.
 The documents below may also be of use.

-At enrolment you will be given details of your BGU computer login and Microsoft OneDrive account.
-OneDrive provides you with a BGU email account and masses of storage to store files in the cloud and access them from any internet connection.
+At enrolment you will be given details of your BGU computer login and account.
+Your account provides you with a BGU email account and masses of storage to store files in the cloud and access them from any internet connection.

 Bringing your own device onto campus?
 IT Services have produced guides for Android, iPhone, laptops and Mac user.
-These can be found under IT Help on the Portal.
+These can be found under IT Services on the Portal.

 A wide range of basic stationery items such as pens & pencils, folders, note pads, sticky notes, plastic wallets, laminating pouches and binding combs are available to buy from the Service Desk.
 A price list is available on our Blackboard pages.

 Guillotines, a laminator, a binding machine, hole punches and staplers are all available to use in the Social Study Suite on the first floor of the Library.